 - Ribeye steak

 6. Short Loin

 If you’re looking for top-notch, tender meat, you’ll find it in the loin cut.
 Some of the best, most popular steak cuts come from this primal cut.
 Depending on the thickness, this piece can provide around 11 – 13 steaks.
 Make sure you follow these ordering tips for short loin so you get the best steaks possible.

 - Loin steak tail

-Directly behind the short loin the butcher can take out the sirloin cut, although it’s really a rear part of the loin area.
+Directly behind the short loin, the butcher can take out the sirloin cut, although it’s really a rear part of the loin area.
 This primal cut has the entire hip bone of the animal and is later separated into top and bottom sirloin butt or tenderloin.
-Just like the short loin, this is a premium cut with tender flavor.
+Just like the short loin, this is a premium cut with a tender flavor.
 It also can be cut into different steaks.
 Meat from this area works especially well for grilling.

 Common uses for beef sirloin include: